 - Brush gently with a soft-bristle toothbrush after meals

-- Use a natural, organic toothpaste
+- Use a toothpaste with natural and organic ingredients

 - Floss carefully everyday